Ali1eldin2/segmentation_water/README.md

          Evaluation: Evaluate the model's performance using metrics like IoU, precision, recall, and F1-score specifically for the water class, to ensure the model's segmentation accuracy meets the project’s objectives.

+   # Notes : Each Training/testing example has 12 channel/band and the label Y is binary mask and both have width/height=128